chiragsd94/bank_rest_api/README.md

 ## ⚠️ Disclaimer
+⚠️ Disclaimer

-This project was developed **purely for educational purposes** to demonstrate my skills in building RESTful APIs using Flask, Flask-Smorest, and related technologies.
+This project is developed strictly for educational purposes to showcase my skills in building RESTful APIs using Python and Flask.
+It is intended to serve as a portfolio demonstration for potential employers.

-I am **not responsible or liable** for:
+I, the author, am **not liable or responsible** for:
+- Any financial loss, damages, or legal issues resulting from the use or misuse of this code.
+- Any unauthorized deployment, distribution, or application of this code in production environments.
+- Any misuse of this project in ways not intended by its original purpose.
+- Any copyright, intellectual property, or license issues.
+- Any security, performance, or compliance risks introduced by this code.
 - Any financial loss,
 - Misuse or unauthorized deployment of this code,
 - Legal complications resulting from how this code is used,
 - Security vulnerabilities if this project is used in production environments without proper auditing.

+🔓 This repository is made public solely to demonstrate backend development skills.
+It is not production-ready.
+Use at your own risk.
+No warranties or guarantees are provided.

+This project was developed **purely for educational purposes** to demonstrate my skills in building RESTful APIs using Flask, Flask-Smorest, and related technologies.

 This API is **not production-ready** and has not undergone security, performance, or compliance checks necessary for real-world banking applications.
 It was built to showcase backend design skills and application structure to **potential employers only**.